-- Avoid all personal contact, including inhalation. - ▶ Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials. - ▶ When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - ▶ Work clothes should be laundered separately.
-Launder contaminated clothing before re-use. - Use good occupational work practice. - $\blacksquare \ \, \text{Observe manufacturer's storage and handling recommendations contained within this SDS}. \\$ - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. - Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) - Minimise airborne dust and eliminate all ignition sources.
-Keep away from heat, hot surfaces, sparks, and flame. - Establish good housekeeping practices. - Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds. - Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
-Particular attention should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
-According to NFPA Standard 654, dust layers 1/32 in.(0.8 mm) thick can be sufficient to warrant immediate cleaning of the area. - Do not use air hoses for cleaning. - Minimise dry sweeping to avoid generation of dust clouds.
-Vacuum dust-accumulating surfaces and remove to a chemical disposal area.
-Vacuums with explosion-proof motors should be used. - Control sources of static electricity.
-Dusts or their packages may accumulate static charges, and static discharge can be a source of ignition. - ▶ Solids handling systems must be designed in accordance with applicable standards (e.g. NFPA including 654 and 77) and other national guidance. - ▶ Do not empty directly into flammable solvents or in the presence of flammable vapors. - The operator, the packaging container and all equipment must be grounded with electrical bonding and grounding systems.
-Plastic bags and plastics cannot be grounded, and antistatic bags do not completely protect against development of static charges.
+Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Avoid physical damage to containers.
+Always wash hands with soap and water after handling.
+Wade lethen a handlight be launded exercise the bauter as the principal delation before an use.
+Always wash hands with soap and water after handling.
+Mark elehen a handlight be launded exercise the bauter as the principal delation before an use.
+Always wash hands with soap and water after handling.
+Mark elehen a handlight be launded as extensions the launded exercise the size of the size of the principal delation and the sum of the principal delation and the launded exercise the launded exercise the size of the Work clothes should be laundered separately.
+Launder contaminated clothing before re-use.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and susper in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (includ secondary explosions) Minimise airborne dust and eliminate all ignition sources.
+Keep away from heat, hot surfaces, sparks, and flame.
+Establish good housekeeping practices.
+Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
+Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
+Particular attent should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
+Acc to NFPA Standard 654, dust layers 1/32 in (0.8 mm) thick can be sufficient to warrant immediate cleaning of the area.
+Do not use air hoses for cleaning.
+Minimise dry sweeping to avoid generation of dust clouds.
+Vacuum dust-accumulating surfaces and remove to a chemic disposal area.
+Vacuums with explosion-proor motors should be used.
+Control sources of static electricity.
+Dusts or their packages may accumulate static charges, and static discharge can be source of ignition.
+Solids handling systems must be designed in accordance with applicable standards (e.g. NFPA including 654 and 77) a other national guidance.
+Do not use all guidance.
+Do not empty directly into flammable solvents or in the presence of flammable vapors.
+The operator, the packaging container and all equipment must be groun